datenbetrieb/slimsassTemplate/readme.md

   * it include compass (compass-styles.org) because it provides a lot of usefull sass mixins which can be uses to improve styling speed
   * as grid-system we use oddbirds susy (susy.oddbird.net)

+The folders structure is aligned to the TYPO3 FLOW framework structure for a fast import.